 Have to be honest, the K-Pop industry has a strong following.
 I, for one, have recently shared a Facebook post.
 It was about Exo returning to Manila and how K-mmunity members can get first dibs.
 This was for a friend.
 After the post, I have been swarmed with inquiries and concerns from the K-Pop community.
 It was overwhelming that I just had to investigate what this fandom is all about.

 Why is K-pop different?
 K-pop culture is becoming a universal phenomenon.
-Perhaps one of the famous K-pop song that became a worldwide hit is Psy’s ‘Gangnam Style’ in 2012.
+Perhaps one of the famous K-pop songs that became a worldwide hit is Psy’s ‘Gangnam Style’ in 2012.
 It was extremely viral that it engaged the international audience to a whole new level.
-K-pop artists have a unique was of expressing themselves – in creative dance numbers, colorful schemes, and playful effects.
+K-pop artists have a unique way of expressing themselves – in creative dance numbers, color schemes, and playful effects.

 K-pop in the Philippines, and in the City of Love.
-As mentioned in the previous post, it all started when I shared a post about Exo returning to Manila.
-K-pop indeed has a strong following the country.
 The K-pop fandom led to the creation of K-pop groups and communities that share a passion with K-pop as a whole and K-pop with their favored boy/girl groups.
 Momoland, Blackpink, BTS are just some of the K-pop groups that I hear on a regular basis.
-Of course, there is many I assume.
-In Iloilo, there is also the Iloilo K-pop Organization.
+Of course, there are many I assume.